DimensionalDrift/Milestone_3/README.md

 ## Testing and Development

-Throughout development all code was written using Sublime and linted on the fly using the Sublimelinter package.
-Using the plugins, JSHint, CSSlint and HTML Tidy all code was made sure to be valid before committing to git.
-The Prettier package jsPrettier was used to keep the HTML, CSS and JavaScript correctly formatted and the Black package sublack was used for Python formatting.
+Throughout development all code was written using Sublime and linted on the fly using the [Sublimelinter](https://packagecontrol.io/packages/SublimeLinter) package.
+Using the plugins, [HTML-Tidy](https://packagecontrol.io/packages/SublimeLinter-html-tidy), [CSSLint](https://packagecontrol.io/packages/SublimeLinter-csslint), [JSHint](https://packagecontrol.io/packages/SublimeLinter-jshint), and [flake8](https://packagecontrol.io/packages/SublimeLinter-flake8), all code was validated and checked for errors before committing to Github.
+Some warning and errors do remain in the committed code but details of the issue can be found in the section [below](#linter-errors).
+The Prettier package [JsPrettier](https://packagecontrol.io/packages/JsPrettier) was used to keep the HTML, CSS and JavaScript correctly formatted and the Black package [sublack](https://packagecontrol.io/packages/sublack) was used for Python formatting.

 The website has been tested extensively during development in Chrome Beta on Kubuntu Linux.
 The website was tested for layout arrangements in different form factors and that it was fully responsive.
 The website was also tested on Chrome Beta for Android to make sure it rendered correctly on a mobile device.
-Some limited testing was also done on an iPad in iOS Safari to test a WebKit based browser but  Safari based testing has been limited as I do not own the iPad.
+Some limited testing was also done in iOS Safari to test a WebKit based browser but Safari based testing has been limited as I do not own an iOS or macOS device.

 ## Deployment